-Once you make homemade ice cream, you'll be pleasantly surprised at how good it turns out.
+Once you know how to make homemade ice cream, you'll be pleasantly surprised at how good it turns out.
 Believe me, it will taste so much better than any store-bought variety.
 And, you'll have the added satisfaction of always knowing how to make it yourself.

 Simply follow the easy steps.
-Remember, you get to control the sweetness and flavor, so your homemade ice cream will be so much healthier than any brand-name variety.
+Remember, you get to control the sweetness and flavor; that means your homemade ice cream will be so much healthier than any brand-name variety.
 And if you have the ingredients, you can begin right now.

 The easiest and most affordable way of learning how to make homemade ice cream is with your refrigerator freezer.
 Some people even claim it's the best way to make ice cream.

-Learning how to make your own with this 3-step method is not complicated nor does it require much time or effort.
+The following 3-step method is easy, and it doesn't require much time or effort.

-Simply follow the recipe to prepare the mixture, then sample it and adjust the ingredients to your own taste.
-Any recipe to make homemade ice cream can be used, but Grandma's old fashioned ice cream recipes are wonderful for this purpose.
+Simply follow the ice cream recipe to prepare the mixture, then sample it and adjust the ingredients to your own taste.
+Any recipe can be used when learning how to make homemade ice cream; however, Grandma's old fashioned ice cream recipes are wonderful for this purpose.

 When you are satisfied with the mixture's taste, and it's ready to freeze, pour it into a freezer container and seal it with the container's lid.
 If your container doesn't have a lid, then carefully seal it tightly with aluminum foil.

-After you make homemade ice cream for a while, you'll find that shallow freezer containers or cake pans work best as they allow the mixture to freeze quickly.
+After you learn how to make homemade ice cream and have made a few quantities, you'll find that shallow freezer containers or cake pans work best as they allow the mixture to freeze quickly.
 Here are some tips on how to use them: